Grief and Loss

 Our team of therapists and specialists understands how hard the loss of a loved one, job, or family pet can be.
 Moving forward with your life can seem insignificant when you have experienced a major loss.
 Sometimes talking about the grief with friends or a therapist can help ease the burden on you.
 The key to making it out of the darkest stages is to seek support and comfort from others.

-Red Willow can help you work through complex emotions while helping you develop coping skills to help you in the future.
-The loss of someone or something may affect you for the rest of your life, but learning to manage emotions or move forward after the loss
+Red Willow in Salt Lake City can help you work through complex emotions while helping you develop coping skills to use in the future.
+The loss of someone or something may affect you for the rest of your life, but learning to manage emotions or move forward after the loss is possible with consistent support.